mbrucki/gtm-templates/Tags/Identity Orchestrator/Identity Orchestrator - Readme.md

 # Cookie Consent and URL Parameter Processor

 This Google Tag Manager custom tag checks for consent before setting a cookie based on either a URL parameter or a default value.
 The tag will only set the cookie if the user has given the required consent.
 If a cookie already exists, it will not be overwritten.

 ## How It Works

 ### Flow Overview:
 1. **Check for Consent**:
    - The tag compares the value of the user-provided consent variable (`consent_var`) with a predefined consent value (`consent_value`).
-   - If the values match, indicating consent has been given, the tag will proceed to set a cookie.
+   - If the values match, consent has been given, the tag will proceed to set a cookie.

 2. **Check for Existing Cookie**:
    - Before setting the cookie, the tag checks if the cookie (`data.cookie_name`) already exists.